 When Rosie's Place first opened its doors in 1974, the organization was run entirely by volunteers.
-Today, volunteers contribute nearly 60,000 hours annually, the equivalent of 29 full-time staff members.
+Today, volunteers contribute nearly 60,000 hours annually, the equivalent of 30 full-time employees.

 Volunteer to serve meals, work in our food pantry, teach a class or connect with women in the community.
 Learn more.

 We offer opportunities in Boston for work teams, school and faith-based groups, friends, families and community organizations.
 Learn more.